 - Clean, sanitize, or disinfect toys and surfaces.

-- At the pool, lake, and other swim areas, do not swallow the water.
+- At the pool, lake, and other swimming areas, do not swallow the water.
 When tramping or walking in parks, farms and national reserves, check if the streams or rivers are known to have any giardia.

 - Avoid drinking unboiled tap water and eating uncooked foods when travelling in countries where the water supply may be unsafe.